shipgirlproject/Shoukaku/README.md

 ### Saya Note:
 > The wrapper has entered the `beta` stage.

->If you want to help in development, you can use the wrapper and report the issues you experienced on using it, or Submit a PR if you think you can improve something.
+> If you want to help in development, you can use the wrapper and report the issues you experienced on using it, or Submit a PR if you think you can improve something.

 > Documentation is not yet available as of now, but I will soon:tm:

-> Look at the Example Usage for an idea on what to see in this library
+> There is a Discord.JS actual implementation and a simple implementation examples below.

 ### Installation
 ```